Introduction to RAP

 Can membership fees to institutions such as the International Society for Magnetic Resonance in Medicine (ISMRM) or the American Association for Cancer Research (AACR) be charged to the grant?

-No, memberships in societies are not allowable for RAP proposals.
-In general, only costs associated with the actual research are allowed.
+No, membership fees for any given organization are not allowable for RAP proposals.
+In general, only costs associated with the actual research are fundable.

 Can I use funds to conduct work in other countries?